criwe/t3_linkfree/README.md

 # Installation

-- Use the extension manager to install this extension
+- Use the extension manager (or composer) to install this extension
 - Continue with "usage"!

 # Usage